superman2775/Chess-smpp/README.md

 # Chess-smpp
-An upcoming widget for smpp
+maby an upcoming wiget for smpp